-Lewis has been vocal with his opinion that Anthony Joshua and promoter Eddie Hearn have needed to do more in their quest to become the next title holder to unify all the belts.
+Lewis has been vocal that Anthony Joshua and promoter Eddie Hearn have needed to do more in their quest to become the next title-holder to unify all the belts.

-Paperwork requiring Joshua’s signature was only signed by Hearn.
-While a rematch clause no matter the result was reduced to one only if Joshua lost.
+Hearn only signed paperwork requiring Joshua’s signature.
+While a rematch clause, no matter the result, was reduced to one only if Joshua lost.

 These two decisions ultimately meant Wilder could no longer waste time negotiating.